 '''

-exception Improper_synchronization

 let dequeue () =

 if Queue.is_empty run_q then begin

 match !exchanger with

+| None -> () ( done )

+| Some (n, k) ->

+exchanger := None;

+discontinue k Improper_synchronization

+end else (Queue.pop run_q) ()

 '''

 When the scheduler queue is empty and there is a blocked exchanger thread, the dequeue function discontinues the blocked thread with an Improper_synchronization exception.
 This exception is raised at the blocked xchg function call, which causes the finally block to be run and closes the output channel oc.
 From the point of view of the user, it seems as though the function call xchg 0 raises the exception Improper_synchronization.